Ouwadi/Data-Visualisation-with-Python/README.md

 # Data-Visualisation-with-Python

-To run dashboard application on IDE
+To run the dashboard exercises and assignment on IDE

 Firstly, install pandas and dash using the following command python3 -m pip install pandas dash